 - 1. From Fortify Audit Workbench, select Options > Options. - 2.
 In the left pane, leave Server Configuration selected. - 3.
 Under Audit Workbench Upgrade Configuration on the right, do the following: - a.
-In the Server URL box, type the URL for the installers folder on your Fortify Software Security Center server. - b.
-Select the Check for upgrades at startup check box. - 4.
-Click OK.
+In the Server URL box, type the URL for the installers folder on your Fortify Software Security Center server (for example, http://my.domain.com:8080/ssc/updatesite/installers).